Ontario Student Assistance Program (OSAP)

 Permanent disability

-A permanent disability is any impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment—or a functional limitation—that:
+A permanent disability means any impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment—or a functional limitation—that:

 • restricts your ability to perform the daily activities necessary to pursue studies at a postsecondary school level or to participate in the labour force, and